SuperOfficeDocs/superoffice-docs/docs/en/ui/soprotocol/index.md

 ## Find current state

-To get the SOProtocol link that reflects the current state of the application, use the view page info option available and copy the address.
+To get the SOProtocol link that reflects the current state of the application, use the browser address bar to view the current page information and copy the address.

 > [!NOTE]
-> When running SuperOffice in a Firefox browser, we can use the **Copy Shortcut** option on the task button to get the address.
+> Alternatively, use the **Copy Shortcut** option in the task button when available to get the current SoProtocol.

 ![03][img3]

 <!-- Referenced links -->

 <!-- Referenced images -->
-[img1]: media/image001.jpg
+[img1]: media/project-udef.png
-[img2]: media/image002.jpg
+[img2]: media/project-note-projectmembersarchive.png
-[img3]: media/image003.jpg
+[img3]: media/copy-shortcut.png
-[img4]: media/image008.jpg
+[img4]: media/contact-contact_id.png